albar965/littlenavmap-manual/en/FLIGHTPLANFMT.md

 ### ![FSX PLN](../images/icons/filesave.png "FSX PLN") FSX PLN {#flight-plan-formats-fsx-pln}

 The format FSX PLN is used as a default format because it supports most features and allows to include additional information in form of annotations which will be ignored by flight simulators and most other tools.

+**Note that the P3D v4 shows the bizarre behavior of overwriting the flight plan when loading which erases all annotations.
+Save the plan to another place if you like to keep all information about procedures or speed.**

 ### ![FS9 PLN](../images/icons/filesave.png "FS9 PLN") FS9 PLN {#flight-plan-formats-fs9-pln}